Mimigris/EasyRPG-Compatibilty-List/README.md

 [Rumia in the darkness (Ja)](https://store.steampowered.com/app/1060240/Rumia_in_the_darkness/) - Simplified Chinese for the encoding not detected (Even if it's a Japanese language game, the encoding should be Simplified Chinese)
 [Tetris](https://www.rpg-maker.fr/index.php?page=jeux&id=206) - Music 8 Gerudo Song can struggle to play
 The Adventures of Meatball Dog - Invalid party member when starting a new game (see issue [#3008](https://github.com/EasyRPG/Player/issues/3008))
-Toilet in Wonderland - issue when playing some midi (forest map and during the ending of the game) without a soundfont on Windows (see issue [#2910](https://github.com/EasyRPG/Player/issues/2910))
 [Ultra Violet (Ja)](https://twitter.com/Switch_foot2312/status/1177564993375522822) - \\ character incorrectly displayed as a \\ instead of a yen in the Shrine (see issue [#3066](https://github.com/EasyRPG/Player/issues/3066))
 Uneven Dream - Incorrect tile ID incorrectly handled in a specific map (see issue [#3070](https://github.com/EasyRPG/Player/issues/3070))
-Yume 2kki - Shake Screen 0.0 second may cause issue when waking up if the screen was shaking (see issue [#3081](https://github.com/EasyRPG/Player/issues/3081)); the autoplay feature of the Sound Room does not work correctly due to an issue with MIDI play ticks (see issue [#3047](https://github.com/EasyRPG/Player/issues/3047)); some audio bitrates cause issues to the RPG_RT making the Player have different results (see issue [#3044](https://github.com/EasyRPG/Player/issues/3044)); more colors than 256 leading to unintended display issues (see issue [#3043](https://github.com/EasyRPG/Player/issues/3043)); Some System have their $ window transparency incorrect (see issue [#3012](https://github.com/EasyRPG/Player/issues/3012)); visual issues when moving pictures at the same time on the edges (see issue [#2928](https://github.com/EasyRPG/Player/issues/2928)); some transitions cause crashes on mobile (see issue [#2593](https://github.com/EasyRPG/Player/issues/2593))
+Yume 2kki - The autoplay feature of the Sound Room does not work correctly due to an issue with MIDI play ticks (see issue [#3047](https://github.com/EasyRPG/Player/issues/3047)); some audio bitrates cause issues to the RPG_RT making the Player have different results (see issue [#3044](https://github.com/EasyRPG/Player/issues/3044)); more colors than 256 leading to unintended display issues (see issue [#3043](https://github.com/EasyRPG/Player/issues/3043)); Some System have their $ window transparency incorrect (see issue [#3012](https://github.com/EasyRPG/Player/issues/3012)); visual issues when moving pictures at the same time on the edges (see issue [#2928](https://github.com/EasyRPG/Player/issues/2928)); some transitions cause crashes on mobile (see issue [#2593](https://github.com/EasyRPG/Player/issues/2593))
 [Yume Nikki 16_9](https://poyouli.itch.io/yumenikki169) - loop command lags a lot the player on the title screen, use of Rewrite Map (Maniac command) as an easter egg somewhere